andreas-kupries/marpa/doc/atoms.md

 Note further that all of the transformations do not increase the number of literals we are dealing with.
 We begin and end with a single literal.
-The transformations actually deconstructing a literal into several simpler pieces glued back together by priority rules are not part of the normalization.
+The transformations actually breaking a literal into several simpler pieces glued back together by priority rules are not part of the normalization.
 They are invoked by generators to ensure that a grammar contains only the type of literal directly supported by the engine they are emitting code for.
+See next section for details.

 | Type          | Rule  | Activation conditions | Action, Result        | More |
 |---------------|-------|-----------------------|-----------------------|------|